Friday Night Lights

 He has experimented with different media throughout his career.

-He created a series of painting/sculpture hybrids where he painted a canvas with a primary color, cut it with long knife strokes, and then folded the resulting strips onto a wall.
+He created a series of painting/sculpture hybrids where he painted a canvas with a primary color, cut it with long knife strokes, and then folded the resulting strips onto

 The results look very interesting when done well.